laughingdogbicycles/laughingdogbicycles/_pages/home.md

 # Winter hours and time off

-We will be CLOSED December 25th to 30th.
-We’ll be back in the shop New Year’s Eve, 12/31/2024.

 For the month of January we’ll be open slightly limited hours: Tuesday through Saturday, noon to 5pm.
 Send us an email at info@laughingdogbicycles.com if you need us outside of those times and we’ll do our best to accommodate.

 In addition, we’ll be taking a little break in the middle of January.
 The shop will be CLOSED from January 15th to 22nd, reopening 1/23/25.